Fake financial news: what to look out for and how to stay safe

 |

-Today, everyone is familiar with “fake news”, a term born of the digital age that encompasses a number of different realities.
-The original meaning of the term is disinformation, i.e. the deliberate dissemination of false, incorrect or misleading information with the intention of harming a person or a company, influencing opinions or fraudulently profiting.
-Fake news also includes misinformation: the unintentional spread of false information through carelessness or haste.
-While the existence of fake news is not new, the unprecedented speed of its spread is due to digital channels like social media and the rise of politically or economically motivated “troll farms” that deliberately create disinformation.
+Today, everyone is familiar with ‘fake news’, a term born of the digital age and popularised by United States president Donald Trump that encompasses a number of different phenomena.
+The original meaning of the term is disinformation – the deliberate dissemination of false, incorrect or misleading information with the intention of harming a person, an institution or a company, influencing opinions or fraudulently profiting.
+Fake news also comprises misinformation, the unintentional spread of false information through carelessness or haste.
+While the existence of fake news is not new, the unprecedented speed of its spread is the result of the emergence of digital channels such as social media, amplified by the existence of politically or financially motivated ‘troll farms’ that deliberately create and expand disinformation.

-In the fast-paced digital age, we often share sensational information without bothering to verify its truthfulness beforehand.
-As a result, fake news spreads rapidly, infecting many people before being debunked.
-From influencing election results to affecting health behaviours, the negative impact of fake news is well documented.
-During the COVID-19 pandemic, the WHO even referred to an “infodemic” to highlight the similarities in spread to the virus itself.
-According to Statista, 70% of Europeans were regularly exposed to fake news in 2022, while only 12% felt confident in their ability to distinguish fake news from genuine information.
+In the fast-paced digital age, we often share sensational information before bothering to verify its truthfulness.
+As a result, fake news spreads rapidly, infecting many people before being debunked – with some recipients never receiving this correction.
+From influencing election results to affecting health-related behaviour, the negative impact of fake news is well documented.
+During the Covid-19 pandemic, the United Nations’ World Health Organisation even referred to an “infodemic”, highlighting the similarities in spread of fake news to the virus itself.

 In finance and investment, fake news can have a severe impact on companies and investors.
-Often more sophisticated, it can be harder to spot and even reputable news agencies sometimes struggle to identify fake news, which can come in many forms: fake press releases, widely circulated rumours, false advice from pseudo-experts, financial lingo, etc. Here are a few examples that have shaken the markets in recent years.
+Often more sophisticated than political or social disinformation, it can be harder to spot, and even reputable news agencies have sometimes struggled to identify fake news, which can come in many forms: fake press releases, widely circulated rumours, false advice from pseudo-experts, financial jargon.
+Here are a few examples that have shaken the financial industry in recent years.

 -

-- In spring 2022, American start-up Lithium Corporation saw its stock soar by 250% within half an hour after a fake press release announced its acquisition by Tesla.
-Elon Musk, the CEO of the American carmaker, had indeed tweeted about the need to secure lithium supplies, but there had never been any contact between him and the start-up.
-Sawyer Merritt, one of Tesla’s best-known enthusiasts, failed to verify the fake news and spread it to his audience.
-The number of trades in the stock increased 100-fold in one day.
-The authors of the fake news, who had bought shares in the company before launching the rumour, profited handsomely from its spread.
+- In spring 2022, the share price of US start-up Lithium Corporation soared by 250% within half an hour after a fake press release announced its acquisition by Tesla.
+Although the electric car manufacturer’s CEO Elon Musk had posted on the platform then known as Twitter about the need to secure lithium supplies, he had never had any contact with the start-up.
+Sawyer Merritt, one of Tesla’s best-known enthusiasts, failed to verify the fake news and spread it to his audience, and the number of trades in Lithium Corporation’s stock increased 100-fold in one day.
+The authors of the fake press release, who had bought shares in the company before launching the rumour, profited handsomely.

-- Because fake news can be so lucrative, certain companies have specialised in writing false information to serve the interests of unscrupulous clients.
-In 2017, several contributors to Seeking Alpha, an independent financial information platform, were approached by dark communication firms willing to pay them for publishing false articles praising certain securities.
-The fraud was uncovered thanks to a whistleblower.
+- Because fake news can be so lucrative, some companies have specialised in creating false pieces of information to serve the interests of unscrupulous clients.
+In 2017, several contributors to independent financial news platform Seeking Alpha were approached by communication companies willing to pay them for publishing false articles advising investment in certain securities.
+The attempted fraud was uncovered thanks to a whistleblower.

-Many large companies, such as Bank of America, General Electric, Pfizer, Intel, Shell, Google, and BlackRock, have fallen victim to fake news of various types.
-While the consequences can be very real, in the vast majority of cases the situation can be remedied fairly quickly.
-However, the financial impacts can sometimes be significant, and smaller companies are particularly vulnerable, as fake news about them is less likely to be detected immediately.
-This makes it easier for fraudsters to go under the radar, and it also makes it harder to quantify the impact of fake news on smaller companies.
+Many large companies, such as Bank of America, General Electric, Pfizer, Intel, Shell, Google and BlackRock, have fallen victim to fake news of various types.
+While the consequences can be significant, in the vast majority of cases the information can be identified as false relatively quickly.
+However, the financial impact can sometimes be serious, and smaller companies are particularly vulnerable since fake news about them is less likely to be detected immediately.
+This makes it easier for fraudsters to profit, and harder to quantify the impact of fake news on smaller businesses.

-The development and widespread use of artificial intelligence is increasing the sophistication of fake news, especially when it takes the form of images.
-In May 2023, a fake AI-generated image showing thick black smoke near the Pentagon was widely shared, causing a temporary drop of 0.26% in the S&P 500.
-This image was massively shared on Twitter by the Russian state media account RT and users impersonating recognised news sites like Bloomberg.
-The financial markets were shaken, but then quickly recovered when it became clear that the image was fabricated and official, verified denials were circulated.
+The development and widespread use of artificial intelligence is increasing the sophistication of fake news, especially in the form of images.
+In May 2023, a fake AI-generated image showing thick black smoke near the Pentagon was widely shared, causing a brief 0.26% drop in the S&P 500 share price index.
+This image was widely shared on Twitter by the Russian state media outlet RT, as well users impersonating recognised news providers such as Bloomberg.
+Although financial markets were shaken, they quickly recovered when it became clear that the image had been fabricated.

-As these examples illustrate, the impact of fake news on the markets is real.
-Fortunately, this impact is often temporary and only lasts until market professionals verify the information.
-However, in the meantime, individual companies can lose a lot of money, and unverified sharing on social networks can hurt individual investors.
-Investors in a panic might sell and incur heavy losses if they lack the nerves to accept a temporary decline in their investments while waiting for the market to correct once the information is verified.
-Individual investors are the most vulnerable, which is why it is so important to understand the mechanisms behind fake news in order to protect yourself.
+As these examples demonstrate, fake news can have a significant impact on financial markets, although fortunately it is often temporary, until market professionals verify the information.
+However, in the meantime, companies can lose a lot of money, and unverified sharing on social media can result in harm to individual investors.
+Panicking investors might sell shares and incur heavy losses if they fail to wait until verification of the information leads to a market correction.
+Individual investors are most vulnerable, which is why it is so important to understand the mechanisms behind fake news in order to protect yourself.

 How does fake news infect us?

-Unfortunately, digital algorithms can polarise opinions when they act as echo chambers, amplifying the spread of fake news shared by your social circle.
-The aura of veracity is difficult to resist unless you make a conscious effort to doubt this repeatedly shared “truth”.
+Digital algorithms can polarise opinions when they act as echo chambers, amplifying the spread of fake news shared by one’s social circle.
+The aura of veracity is difficult to resist unless you consciously question this repeatedly shared ‘truth’.

-Convincing and widely shared fake news, such as falsified announcements about a company’s failure or its acquisition, can generate strong emotions like fear, anger, or excitement, leading to overreaction and poor decision-making.
-Fake news plays on your emotions (panic or excitement), which are poor advisors as they favour overreaction at the expense of reflection.
+Convincing and widely shared fake news, such as falsified but official-sounding announcements about the collapse or acquisition of a company, can generate strong emotions including fear, anger or excitement, leading to over-reaction and impulsive decision-making.
+Fake news plays on emotions including panic and excitement, which are poor guides since they favour over-reaction at the expense of reflection.

 Even when debunked, fake news can leave lasting doubts, affecting your investment decisions.

-Not only is it difficult to take a step back, but these emotions also have the power to root information deeply in our memories.
-Even when debunked, fake news can leave lasting doubts, affecting your investment decisions about the financial health of a company, for example.
-It may even make you no longer want to invest in a company.
+Not only is it difficult to take a step back, but these emotions also have the power to root information deeply in our consciousness.
+Even when debunked, fake news can leave lasting doubts, affecting your investment decisions about the financial health of a company, for example, and make you doubt the value of investing in it.

 How can you protect yourself from fake news?